ethangela/vix_project/README.md

 3. Other essential dependencies like numpy, sklearn, pandas, and math, etc.

-By typing the command

-./daily_script.sh

-into Linux Bash shell, the daily prediction auto-generation tool will start, run, terminate and present the results automatically.

 ---
 ### Usage

-1. Denoising:
+1. ```./daily_script.sh ```
-     - See ```./denoising/README.md```
-2. compressed sensing:
-     - See ```./cs/README.md```
+     - the daily prediction auto-generation tool will start, run, terminate and present the results automatically.

-You might find that within the shell script daily_script.sh, there are two important configuration hyperparameters worth updating manually:
+     - You might find that within the shell script daily_script.sh, there are two important configuration hyperparameters worth updating manually:

---prior_day, type=str, e.g., 20210603

---feature_generate_mode, type=str, e.g., all/daily
+     - ```prior_day```, type: str, example value: '20210603'.
+     - ```feature_generate_mode```, type: str, example value: 'all/daily'.